NOURINE-rgb/ui_challenge2-chat_screen/README.md

 # ui_challenge2
+![UI!]"assets/images/ui.png"
 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Ui Challenge that required building a ui screen for chat app. i added some animtion to the code like animated list and tweenanimatidbuilder widget.

 A few resources to get you started if this is your first Flutter project: